 You have a background in art history, marketing and economics.
-Your Art History Master’s thesis was Pointillism as a revolt against Industrial Revolution.
-Could you elaborate more on the relationship between art and the banking industry, from a socioeconomic point of view?
+Your Art History Master’s thesis was Pointillism as a revolt against the Industrial Revolution.
+Could you elaborate more on the relationship between art and the banking industry, from a socio-economic point of view?

-When it comes to banking and financial services these days, art is interesting as an expression of that, because it has moved to the multimedia world.
-We have the opportunity to express it verbally, visually, physically… and we see it through video, through virtual reality, through canvas and paintings and print media; we hear it in songs.
+When it comes to banking and financial services these days, art is interesting as an expression of that because it has moved to the multimedia world.
+We have the opportunity to express it verbally, visually, physically… and we see it through video, through virtual reality, though canvas and paintings and print media; we hear it in songs.
 Banking is also going through a change in models.

 There’s a similarity now in terms of how we see, produce and consume art and the way we’re starting to see how we can produce – not even produce, but manage, control and transact and shift – commerce and money.
 So I think there’s a direct relationship with how creativity will also help shape the banking model, so art has a direct impact by inspiring creativity and out-of-the-box thinking.